aergoio/merkle-bridge/docs/contracts.rst

 Bridge settings
 ---------------

-- Anchoring periode of each blockchains
+- Anchoring periode of each blockchain

-- Minimum finality time of each blockchains
+- Minimum finality time of each blockchain

 - Set of validators (same for both sides of the bridge)